scsm-ua/kirtan-guide-en/songs/jaya-jaya-girirajer-arotiko-shobha.md

     pramoda-madana-līla śrī-rādhā-ramaṇa yathā nitya-līlā kore loye sakhī-gaṇa

-Lord Śrī Rādha-Ramaṇa [Krishna who gives plea- sure to his beloved Śrīmatī Rādhārāṇī] is eternally play- ing His joyful Loving Pastimes there in the association of the Sakhīs of Śrīmatī Rādhārāṇī.
+Lord Śrī Rādha-Ramaṇa [Krishna who gives pleasure to his beloved Śrīmatī Rādhārāṇī] is eternally playing His joyful Loving Pastimes there in the association of the Sakhīs of Śrīmatī Rādhārāṇī.

 #### 3